sitamgithub-MSIT/Streamly/README.md

 ## Results

-To see results regarding demo, please refer to the `public` folder in the repository.
+To see results regarding the demo, please refer to the `public` folder in the repository.

 ## Contributing